ABCs of Mailing

 Affix the address shipping label to the item, ensuring that all the following requirements are met:

-the label must not be covered with reflective material such as tape and must not be folded over an edge of the parcel
+- the label must not be covered with reflective material (i.e. tape) and must not be folded over an edge of the parcel

-the label and if applicable other shipping documentation can be inserted into a plastic pouch (labelope) for protection purposes
+- the label and if applicable other shipping documentation can be inserted into a plastic pouch (labelope)

 Labelopes can be obtained by contacting Customer Service 1-888-550-6333.